The Leaf Function of Penrose P2 Graphs: Introduction

 \section{Introduction}

-In graph theory, several problems concern the identification of subgraphs satisfying particular criteria, such as finding optimal spanning trees \cite{SAT1}, or the {\it snake in the box problem} \cite{snake-in-the-box}.
-More recently, some literature has been devoted to the problem of identifying induced subtrees with many leaves.
-In \cite{blondin-induced}, the authors introduced the following two related problems: \begin{problem}[\textsc{LISD}, \cite{blondin-induced}] Given a simple graph $G$ and two positive integers $i$ and $\ell$, is there an induced subtree of $G$ containing $i$ vertices and $\ell$ leaves? \end{problem} \begin{problem}[\textsc{FLIS}, \cite{blondin-induced}] Given a simple graph $G$ and a positive integer $i$, what is the largest integer $\ell$ such that there is an induced subtree of $G$ with $i$ vertices and $\ell$ leaves? \end{problem}
+In graph theory, several problems concern the identification of subgraphs satisfying particular criteria, such as finding optimal spanning trees \citep{SAT1}, or the {\it snake in the box problem} \citep{snake-in-the-box}.
+For instance, in communication networks, it might be cheaper to design a tree topology having as many leaves as possible, since the software and hardware associated to a degree-1 terminal is cheaper than the software and hardware used in the internal terminals that must handle communication and routing \citep{fernandes1998minimal}.
+More recently, network topologies with many leaves have been considered for the coordination of computing clusters \citep{chinnasamy2019minimum}.

+\cite{blondin-induced} introduced the following two related problems: \begin{problem}[\textsc{LIS}] Given a simple graph $G$ and two positive integers $i$ and $\ell$, is there an induced subtree of $G$ containing $i$ vertices and $\ell$ leaves? \end{problem} \begin{problem}[\textsc{FLIS}] Given a simple graph $G$ and a positive integer $i$, what is the largest integer $\ell$ such that there is an induced subtree of $G$ with $i$ vertices and $\ell$ leaves? \end{problem}

 Induced subtrees maximizing their number of leaves with respect to their number of vertices are called {\it fully leafed}.
 Some examples are illustrated in Figure \ref{fig:FLIS1}.
-As it is often the case in graph theoretical problems, it was shown that the LISD problem is NP-complete, so that the FLIS problem is NP-hard \cite{blondin-induced}.
-In \cite{blondin-induced}, the authors proposed a polynomial time algorithm using dynamic programming for the special case where $G$ is a tree.
+As it is often the case in graph theoretical problems, it was shown that the LIS problem is NP-complete, so that the FLIS problem is NP-hard \citep{blondin-induced}.
+The same authors proposed a polynomial time algorithm using dynamic programming for the special case where $G$ is a tree.
 They also provided a general exponential branch-and-bound algorithm that solves the problem for any graph.